-Prop erty: log.init.config Exa mple Valu e: log.init.config = \${dspace.dir}/config/log4j.properties Infor matio nal This is where your logging configuration file is located.
+Prop erty: log.init.config Exa mple Valu e: log.init.config = \${dspace.dir}/config/log4j.properties

+Infor matio nal This is where your logging configuration file is located.
 You may override the default log4j configuration by providing your own.
 Existing alternatives are: Note: log.init.config = \${dspace.dir}/config/log4j.properties log.init.config = \${dspace.dir}/config/log4j-console.properties Prop erty: log.dir Exa mple value: log.dir = \${dspace.dir}/log Infor matio nal Note: This is where to put the logs.
 (This is used for initial configuration only) Prop erty: useProxies Exa mple Valu e: useProxies = true Infor matio nal Note: If your DSpace instance is protected by a proxy server, in order for log4j to log the correct IP address of the user rather than of the proxy, it must be configured to look for the X-Forwarded-For header.
 This feature can be enabled by ensuring this setting is set to true .
 This also affects IPAuthentication, and should be enabled for that to work properly if your installation uses a proxy server.

-Previous releases of DSpace provided an example \$\{dspace.dir\}/config/\log4j.xml\ as an alternative to \log4j.properties.
-This caused some confusion and has been removed. \log4j continues to support both Properties and XML forms of configuration, and you may continue (or begin) to use any form that \log4j supports.
+Previous releases of DSpace provided an example \$\( \frac{4}{gapace.dir} \) / config/log4j.xml as an alternative to \( \log4j.properties. \) This caused some confusion and has been removed. \( \log4j \) continues to support both Properties and XML forms of configuration, and you may continue (or begin) to use any form that \( \log4j \) supports.

-Configuring Lucene Search Indexes
+Configuring the Search Engine

-DSpace also provides a more advanced search module named Discovery (based on Apache SOLR) with additional features, such as filtering/faceting, hit highlighting, search snippets, etc. See Discovery
+Since DSpace 4.0 the advanced search module named Discovery (based on Apache SOLR) is the default search provider.
+It provides up-to-date features, such as filtering/faceting, hit highlighting, search snippets, etc.